major0282/OPENPILOT2/README.md

 This GitHub repository also periodically continuously generates openpilot branches off of openpilot's "deployment"-style "stable" `release3` branches with a hardcoded fingerprint identification of the vehicle for the purpose of installing the respective "stable" `release3` flavors of openpilot on un-fingerprinted vehicles where there is currently a massive lag in the freshness of fingerprints in the "stable" `release3` compared to the "unstable" `master-ci` that has more current fingerprints but they want the possible increased "stable" `release3`'s stability.

 Users who are forcing a fingerprint on "stable" `release3` to take advantage of the stability not present in `master-ci` should note that forced fingerprinting identities of vehicles into "stable" `release3` may turn it "unstable" and may cause unexpected behavior.
 Specific fingerprint data has historically been used to work around bugs in interactions with the vehicle of certain firmwares and such workarounds may not be present in the base "stable" `release3` codebase.
-If "stable" `release3` turns out to be "unstable", users should switch to the "unstable" `master-ci` branch and work with the community and developers to make it "stable" again in time for the next release of the "stable" `release3`.
+If "stable" `release3` turns out to be "unstable", users should switch to the "unstable" `master-ci`/`nightly` branch and work with the community and developers to make it "stable" again in time for the next release of the "stable" `release3`.

 ## Design Questions

 ### How often are the branches generated?

 Every day.
 If the base commits haven't changed, the generated commits have a stable hash and will not change.
+Note that if the upstream branches are not generated or updated in comma's repo be it from error or intentionally, neither will this.

 ### Custom Forks?